christophenne/trello2planka/README.md

 Import your Trello JSON Export to your self-hosted [planka](https://github.com/plankanban/planka).

-Note that this merely serves as a proof of concept / playground for now.
+Note that this merely serves as a proof of concept / playground.
+Most of this has already been adapted and integrated directly to planka, where you can use the import feature directly in the web application.

 ## Usage for now